highopenended/ai_project/README.md

 - Navigation after authentication
 - Logout functionality

+Our authentication tests are implemented in:
+- `src/tests/unit/pages/login/user-interaction.test.jsx` - Comprehensive tests for all login functionality
+- `src/tests/unit/pages/login/basic.test.jsx` - Basic rendering test with a mock component

 For testing components that use Firebase authentication:
 1. Mock Firebase auth functions using Jest
 2. Create a mock version of the component for isolated testing